 Oregon Coast Hiking Trails

 Adventure awaits you on the many amazing Oregon Coast.
 Throughout Manzanita Beach and the surrounding region, you will find numerous trails and hiking spots.
 Beautiful vistas and panoramas can be seen along the way and at the scenic destinations!
-Some hikes offer views of the ocean others bringing you deep into the luscious forests further exploring nature.
+Some hikes offer views of the ocean, while others bringing you deep into the luscious forests further exploring nature.
 You'll even find hiking trails through Oregon's wine country.
 These hikes span all difficulty levels; there are trails rated easy, moderate and difficult, depending on the level of challenge you are looking for.

 Not sure what trails might be right for you?
-Contact our office, we are happy to give you a personalized recommendation.
+Contact our office and we are happy to give you a personalized recommendation.
 Living here, we all play here and many of us have explored these trails and have come to know them very well.
 Let us be your Manzanita vacation source!